paugier/mercurial-book/en/collab.rst

 As one example, many projects have a loose-knit group of collaborators who rarely physically meet each other.
 Some groups like to overcome the isolation of working at a distance by organizing occasional “sprints”.
-In a sprint, a number of people get together in a single location (a company's conference room, a hotel meeting room, that kind of place) and spend several days more or less locked in there, hacking intensely on a handful of projects.
+In a sprint, a number of people get together in a single location (a company's conference room, a hotel meeting room, that kind of place...) and spend several days more or less locked in there, hacking intensely on a handful of projects.

 A sprint or a hacking session in a coffee shop are the perfect places to use the ``hg serve`` command, since ``hg serve`` does not require any fancy